 - Ensure financial and production information are accurate, clean, and simplified to a level of detail that aligns with your overhead cost groupings.
 For example, expense detail and overhead cost groupings should align 1:1 where possible.
 If you have a large machining overhead pool, you should have a large machining supply or labor expense account to match.
 Also, bill of materials, production routing, and work center master files must be structured to fit the business and contain accurate, complete information.

 - Implementing a new cost system requires companywide involvement.
 Review currently available reporting with a diverse, cross-functional team of users.
 Document what looks right, what looks wrong, and what’s missing.
 Bring in others when appropriate.
-The best insights can come from those with different or fresh perspectives.
+The best insights can come from those with different or fresh perspectives which could lead to implementing a new cost system like a center-led purchasing model.

 - Leverage your test system.
 Don’t have a test system?
 Now is the time to set one up.